 Table of Contents

 First coined in an article by the Canadian psychoanalyst Elliott Jaques in 1965, the term has quickly become a mainstream explanation for anyone who “snaps” after they pass forty.
-“Must-be-the-midlife-crisis” adage makes it all easier for us to understand and label this transitional period as something which seems more of a catastrophe than a catharsis.
+“Must-be-the-midlife-crisis” adage makes it all easier for us to understand and label this transitional period as something that seems more of a catastrophe than a catharsis.

-Symptoms of a Midlife Crisis
+Symptoms of a Midlife Crisis in Women

 As described in the common literature, the “typical” symptoms of midlife crisis are:

-- Feelings as depression and disappointment
+- Feelings of depression and disappointment

 - Nostalgia about the younger years